Special Educational Needs and Disability Information Report 2019/2020

 Parents are encouraged to discuss extra-curricular clubs with SENDCo/staff and external providers to make individual arrangements.
 Further opportunities are also highlighted through links to external providers and support groups via our SENDCo , FISH at Beverley Children’s Centre and the Local offer website which is accessible through the school website: https://www.ticktonprimary.co.uk/

 Parents are also involved in detailed planning for both day and residential visits, ensuring all needs are identified and provision matches specific circumstances.
 We also plan activities and experience days such as our Eco Days, Science Days, and Disability games which involve all children across the school working in their family groups.

 (g) support available for improving the emotional and social development of pupils with special educational needs.

 Our children’s well-being is of paramount importance to us and we strive to offer excellent pastoral support for pupils and their families.

-We have two ELSA trained TA’s, in both KS1 and in KS2 who provide 1:1 emotional support to identified children throughout the school.
+We have three ELSA trained TA’s, who provide 1:1 emotional support to identified children throughout the school.
 We also mentor individuals who are vulnerable or having specific difficulties with dedicated adults as points of contact to be available throughout the week and across the day.

 Medical support is provided for identified conditions.
 We have continual professional development for all staff to ensure skills are kept up to date which includes training for further identified needs.